ghostery/user-agent-desktop/README.md

+# This project is discontinued.

+We recommend to use [Ghostery Tracker and Ad Blocker](https://www.ghostery.com/ghostery-ad-blocker) in [Firefox](https://www.mozilla.org/firefox/).

+---

 # Ghostery Private Browser

 The Ghostery Desktop Browser is a minimal fork of Firefox optimised for privacy.
 The main extra